wavelengthsf/ckpool-solo/README.md

 "upstream" : "localhost:3336"

-Make sure to edit btc address in the config file, to match yours :)
+Make sure to edit btc address in the config file, to match yours, and the notifier section.